syncfusion-content/maui-docs/MAUI/TimePicker/customizations.md

 ### Set the header text

-The SfTimePicker control allows you to add the header text by setting the [Text] property in the [PickerHeaderView].
-To enable the header view, set the [Height] property of the [PickerHeaderView] to a value greater than 0.
+The SfTimePicker control allows you to add the header text by setting the [Text](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerHeaderView.html#Syncfusion_Maui_Picker_PickerHeaderView_Text) property in the [PickerHeaderView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerHeaderView.html).
+To enable the header view, set the [Height](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerHeaderView.html#Syncfusion_Maui_Picker_PickerHeaderView_Height) property of the [PickerHeaderView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerHeaderView.html) to a value greater than 0.
 The default value of the `Height` property is 0.

 {% tabs %}